PAIN TOLERANCE AND PHYSICAL ACTIVITY

 Pain and exercise

 "Physical activity is not dangerous in the first place, but people with chronic pain can benefit greatly from having an exercise program adapted to help them balance their effort so that it is not too much or too little.
-Healthcare professionals experienced in treating chronic pain conditions can often help with this.
-A rule of thumb is that there should be no worsening that persists over an extended period of time, but that certain reactions in the time after training can be expected."
+Healthcare professionals experienced in treating chronic pain conditions can often provide valuable assistance with this.
+A rule of thumb is that there should be no worsening that persists over an extended period, but that certain reactions in the time after training can be expected."

 Comments